 Prior to submitting the online application, individuals are encouraged to review the requirements and conditions for admission.
-Applications for admission should be made on-line at: https://applyto.graduateschool.vt.edu/pages/login.php
+Applications for admission should be made online at:

+https://applyto.graduateschool.vt.edu/pages/login.php

-All official test scores (such as TOEFL, where applicable) should be sent directly to the Graduate School (please instruct ETS to have your scores sent to institution code 5859.
+The TOEFL score (where applicable) should be sent directly to the Graduate School (please instruct ETS to have your scores sent to institution code 5859.
 PLEASE do NOT enter a department code.).
 A completed application consists of the on-line application form, uploaded official up-to-date transcripts of all undergraduate and graduate work from institutions from which you received a degree, ETS scores, three letters of recommendation, and a \$75 non-refundable application fee.